Joshuaek/NotebookScheduler/README.md

 ## Running the script without an external scheduler

 The simplest way to get started is to use the built in scheduler.
 In this mode, you'll run the Python script in a terminal and leave it running.
-The script itself will loop and run the notebooks as per the schedule determined by which of the subdirectories the notebook is in (e.g. daily, weekly).
+The script itself will loop and run the notebooks as per the schedule determined by which of the subdirectories the notebook is in (e.g. daily, weekly, monthly).

 To do this, once you have some notebooks in your folders, simply run the script from its root folder: